Songlin1998/songlin1998.github.io/_pages/about.md

 <font color="red">Do not hesitate to drop me an email for any possible collaboration if you are interested in these directions:</font>
   - **Generative Models**: 2D (Images/Videos), 3D, and 4D Content
-  - **Creator-Machine Co-Learning**: Personalization, Interactivity, and Feedback Adaptation
+  - **Creator-Machine Co-Learning**: Personalization, Interactivity, and Assessment
-  - **AIGC Safety**: Robustness, Privacy, and Traceability
+  - **Trustworthy AIGC**: Robustness, Privacy, and Watermark

 # 🔥 News
 - 2025/07: One paper is accepted by IEEE TCSVT.